-Date of Review Position Name of Reviewer Date of Next Review August 2023 Headmistress Mrs J. Parpworth August 2024 August 2023 Proprietor Mr A. Khan August 2024
+Date Position Name of reviewer Date of next review August 2024 Headteacher Mrs L. Harries August 2025 August 2024 Director Mr A Khan August 2025

 Appendix A

 This is a list of indicators to be aware of when assessing the risk of radicalization.
 This has been filtered to those which would especially apply to children of the age groups present at School name.